 HIST- 322.
 Revolutionary America.
-4 semester hours.
+4 credits.

 Advanced study of the origins of the rebellion, the course of the war, the evolution of national and local governments, and the Revolution's impact on American society.
-Prerequisite: one course in history or permission of instructor.
+Prerequisite: Junior standing and one course in history; or permission of instructor.
 Writing intensive.
+Alternate years.

 HIST- 325.
 Topics in the History of U.S. Foreign Relations.
-2-4 semester hours
+2-4 credits

-Exploration of selected topics in U.S. diplomatic history and/or the history of U.S. diplomatic relationships with various regions of the world from the middle of the nineteenth century to the present.
-Prerequisite: HIST 106, HIST 222 or permission of instructor.
-Other prerequisites may be substituted depending on the topic.
-Writing Intensive.
+Exploration of selected topics in the U.S. diplomatic history and/or the history of U.S. diplomatic relationships with various regions of the world from the middle of the nineteenth century to the present.
+Topics include: Wars in Iraq and Afghanistan; The Cold War; U.S. Imperialism.
+Writing intensive.
+Prerequisites: Junior. standing; and one course in History; or permission of instructor.
+May be repeated for credit.
 Alternate years.